masc-ucsc/docs/docs/pyrope/04-variables.md

     It is important to remember that in Pyrope all the operations use signed numbers.
 This means that an and-reduce over any positive number is always going to be zero because the most significant bit is zero, E.g: `0xFF@&[] == 0`.
-In some cases, a close range will be needed if the intention is to ignore sign.
+In some cases, a close range will be needed if the intention is to ignore the sign.
     E.g: `0xFF@&[0..<8] == -1`.

-Another important characteristic of the bit selection is that the order of the bits on the selection do not affect the result.
-Internally, it is a bitmask which has no order.
-For the `zext` and `sext` the same order as the input variable is respected.
+Another important characteristic of the bit selection is that the order of the bits on the selection does not affect the result.
+Internally, it is a bitmask that has no order.
+For the `zext` and `sext`, the same order as the input variable is respected.
 This means that `var@[1,2] == var@[2,1]`.
-As a result, the bit selection can not be use to transpose bits.
-A tuple must be used for such operation.
+As a result, the bit selection can not be used to transpose bits.
+A tuple must be used for such an operation.

 ```
 var = 0b10